Ireneusz Roszkowski: Career

 Roszkowski understood and recognized the profession of midwifery.
 He created the main teaching institute of midwifery in Warsaw at the Karowa clinic.
 He contributed to the creation of a Midwifery section in the Polish Gynaecology Institute.
 This section enabled the improvement of many topics associated with the profession of midwives, such as upgrading the professional skills and improving the organizational structure of the profession.
 The midwife became an equal partner with a specific scope of duties and a higher level of independence.
 The Warsaw School of Midwifery at the Karowa clinic had its own teaching staff.
 Students of the school and medical students attended practical lessons throughout all the hospital departments.
 Cooperation and healthy competition resulted in excellent teaching results.
 Roszkowski himself ran the practical exams with each student, before they attended the state exam.
 The essential result was the upgrading of the professional skills of midwives and the possibility of post-graduate education at universities not only in the field of medicine, but also psychological and pedagogical.

 In 1995 the Warsaw Midwifery School was given the name Professor Ireneusz Roszkowski School.
-This was a great event especially as the patron of the school was present.
+The professor was present for the ceremony.

 In 1968 – 1979 Roszkowski devoted a lot of time researching the causes of certain birth defects, particularly the free amino acids in the mother's blood plasma and later, both parents of children born with congenital defects.

-Clinical investigations were in awe of his experience and vast knowledge in the field of pathophysiology and pathology.
+His work spanned the fields of pathophysiology and pathology.
 All his procedures were dominated by concern for the welfare of the patient and their problems and he passed on these characteristics to many students and colleagues.
 He trained a large group of medical specialists, scientists and academics both in Poznan and Warsaw.
 He habilitated 18 lecturers, led 30 doctors to their doctorates, reviewed 22 doctorate works, wrote six opinions on Professor Ordinare and Extraordinare theses.
 Under his leadership, his assistants wrote more than 640 scientific papers (in clinics in Poznan and Warsaw).
 Under his watchful eye many other clinic, hospital and departmental administrators were educated.
-He possessed the gift of being able to clearly assess the capabilities and suitability of his fellow workers for scientific work.
+He was known for assessing the capabilities and suitability of his colleagues for scientific work.

 Professor Roszkowski's organizational and scientific activities far outgrew the boundaries of just midwifery and gynaecology.
 He was the author of 330 scientific papers, including 50 published abroad and was the editor of several manuals.